MolimoWang/EventManagementSystem/02-analysis/usecases/docs/02-delete_event.md

 #### Do Not Delete

-- 1.The administrator(organizer) selects an event to delete.
+- 1.The Administrator(organizer) selects the delete event functionality adjacent to the event they want to remove on the list events page
-- 2.The system passes requests to the service.
-- 3.The service queries this event among all events.
-- 4.The system asks the administrator(organizer) to confirm.
+- 2.The system asks the Administrator(organizer) to confirm the deletion of the event (03-delete_event.png)
-- 5.The administrator(organizer) selects **No**.
+- 3.The Admistrator(organizer) clicks No
-- 6.The system returns to the previous interface, and no event is deleted.
+- 4.The system returns to the list events page (18-list_my_event.png) with no changes

 ### Sequence Diagram -- Alternate Course of Events